Saravbea/winter/index.md

 /po-summary (since) (till (Optional)) (sort_by_request_count (Optional))
 ```

-Output is a summary of all POs online time and total requests since "Today minus [since days]"  till "Today minus [till days]" forexample "-posummary 4 till 1" will give you a list since 4 days ago till 1 day ago.
-If you don't include [till days] it will return the list till today.
+Output is a summary of all POs online time and total requests since "Today minus (since)"  till "Today minus (till)" forexample "/po-summary since:4 till:1" will give you a list since 4 days ago till 1 day ago.
+If you don't include (till) it will return the list till today.

-By default the output is sorted based on total active time. add "-sort r" to function so it sorts the list based on total request count.
+By default the output is sorted based on total active time. add "sort_by_request_count:True" to function so it sorts the list based on total request count.

 ### Multi-Queueing Settings (for PO)